Human Resource Office

 6. Valid Dominican driver’s license category 2 is required.

-When fully qualified, US Citizen Eligible Family Members (USEFMs) and US Veterans are given
+When fully qualified, U.S. Citizen Eligible Family Members (USEFMs) and U.S. Veterans are

 qualifications above in the application.